farao-community/farao-community.github.io/pages/docs/input-data/crac/json/range-actions.md

 A FARAO "Range Action" is a remedial action with a continuous or discrete set-point.
 If the range action is inactive, its set-point is equal to its value in the initial network.
 If it is activated, its set-point is optimized by the RAO to improve the objective function.
-FARAO has three types of range actions : PST range actions, HVDC range actions, and "injection" range actions.
+FARAO has four types of range actions : PST range actions, HVDC range actions, "injection" range actions and counter- trading range actions.

 ### PST Range Action {#pst-range-action}
 A PstRangeAction contains a network element which must point to a [PST in the iidm PowSyBl network model](https://www.powsybl.org/pages/documentation/grid/model/#phase-tap-changer).